-6H HONORS ART HISTORY 2
+6H HONORS ART HISTORY 2 3 units, 3 lecture hours

 ADVISORIES: Completion of English 125 and 126 or eligibility for English 1A.
 Enrollment in Honors Program.

 This course examines the history of cultural production and visual aesthetics including two and three dimensional art and architecture from the early renaissance through the end of the twentieth century.
 As an honors section, the class will be conducted as a seminar with an emphasis on student projects.
 (A, CSU-GE, UC, I) (C-ID ARTH 120)